Adopting a pet from a rescue is startlingly similar to adopting a human baby from an adoption agency.

 You’ll probably be asked to initial several more conditions, but these are the basics.

 The source of much argument with anti-rescue people, the adoption fee is the donation you give the rescue in exchange for adopting the animal.

-If you are working with a registered nonprofit, the adoption fee will be 100 percent tax deductible.
+If you are working with a registered nonprofit, the adoption fee will be 100% tax-deductible.

-Watch this delightful video about 2 dachshunds who were rescued:
+Watch this delightful video about a pair of Dachshunds who were rescued:

 - Your home is unsafe.
-No rescue will place an animal in a home where its safety is in question.
-If you don’t have a secure yard, if family members chronically leave the door or gate open or if you have dangerous home improvement projects going on, then don’t expect the rescue to approve you.
+No rescue will place an animal in a home where their safety is in question.
+If you don’t have a secure yard, if family members always leave the door or gate open, or if you have dangerous home improvement projects going on, then don’t expect the rescue to approve you.
 Talk about it to see if you can remedy the problem.

 - It wasn’t a good match.
 You might think Twinkles is the perfect kitty for you, but the rescue may think otherwise.
-They know the animal and what it needs in terms of its perfect home.
+They know the animal and what they need in term of their perfect home.
 If it isn’t a good match, don’t get mad.
-Talk to the rescue about another pet it has that might be even more perfect for you.
+Talk with the rescue about another pet that may be better for you.